richgel999/lzham_codec/README.md

 initializing/deinitializing the entire codec every time.
 * LZHAM's compressor is no speed demon.
 It's usually slower than LZMA's, sometimes by a wide (~2x slower or so) margin.
 In "extreme" parsing mode, it can be many times slower.
 This codec was designed with offline compression in mind.
+* One significant difference between LZMA and LZHAM is how uncompressible files are handled.
+LZMA usually expands uncompressible files, and its decompressor can bog down and run extremely slowly on uncompressible data.
+LZHAM internally detects when each 512KB block is uncompressible and stores these blocks as uncompressed bytes instead.
+LZHAM's literal decoding is significantly faster than LZMA's, so the more plain literals in the output stream, the faster LZHAM's decompressor runs vs. LZMA's.

 <h3>Codec Test App</h3>